Unlock The Power Of The Mind With The Best Mindfulness Techniques

 Beginner?
 Here is a simple summary of how to begin a new level of mindfulness exercise.

-- To begin the exercise, it’s helpful to set a timer for 10 minutes, but after more experience, you can increase the time you do mindfulness activities.
+- To begin the exercise, it’s helpful to set a timer for 10 minutes, but you can increase the time you do mindfulness activities after more experience.

 - Focus on the present moment by concentrating on your breathing.
 Think about your breath as it initiates and then leaves your body.

 - Don’t beat yourself up.
-Frustration and boredom are common distractions but they’re also opportunities to practice mindfulness.
-Again, simply bring your mind back to the breath.
+Frustration and boredom are common distractions, but they’re also opportunities to practice mindfulness.
+Again, bring your mind back to the breath.